codabl/codabl-examples/README.md

 - Anomaly.
 Find anomalies in Ethereum Network statistics.
 - Integrations.
 Fetching candle data from Coinbase Pro exchange.
 - All routes Quickstarts.
 Analizing OmiseGo Token Airdrop using Sentiment, Anomalies an Integrations.

-# Create a Brainrex Free tier account and obtain your API keys.
-- Go to https://console.brainrex.com/signup and create an account.
-- Go to https://console.brainrex.com/apis APIs and click Subscribe under brainrex-free API.
-- Go to https://console.brainrex.com/dashboard and copy and paste the API key.
-Here, you can also monitor your usage and your remaining monthly requests.
-- Recommended.
-Save the key as an enviroment variable in your computer.

-'''bash
-export BRAINREX_CLIENT_SECRET=INSERT_API_KEY_HERE
-'''